 How property management is billed

 In Québec, property management is generally billed through a few combined models: a percentage of collected rent, a monthly minimum, and one-off fees for certain events.
 Management fees vary depending on the property type, number of units, level of involvement required, building condition, included services, and mandate scope.
 Be wary of any "exact" price quoted before anyone has even seen the building: at CASAFORTA, published pricing is always 'starting at' or 'quote-based', and the real price is confirmed after qualification.
+To see concretely what a mandate covers — and what stays with the owner — see complete management: who does what each month.

 The percentage of rent